formancehq/docs/docs/ledger/advanced/filtering.md

 In order to get all accounts, with unique value `XXXX` of order segment, we use this regex-like syntax `order::pending`.

 :::note
-Note the double colon `::` used to express a wildcard match.
+An address is divided into segments delimited by semi-colons `:`.
+If a segment is empty in the filter, it is interpreted as a wildcard match.
+Moreover, if the filter ends with a semi-colon, it is interpreted as an open-ended wildcard.
 :::

 For a metadata filter, the syntax is the following: